emakurniasr/ionic-fundamental/README.md

 # ionic-fundamental
-Simple Budget Planner using ionic for education
+Simple Budget Planner using ionic for learning